Biased branching random walks on Bienaym\'e--Galton--Watson trees: Introduction and main results

 For the case $\lambda =1$, it is proven in \cite{Su2014} that a BRW is transient in the sense that $\alpha_\rt =0$ if and only if \eqref{eq:rec} holds.
-The fact that recurrence or transience is determined only by $\mathrm{supp} \{p_k, k \geq 1\}$ and not by the actual distribution $ \{p_k, k \geq 1\}$ can also be compared to \cite[Theorem 1.1]{CometsPopov2007} where they study a BRW in random environment on $\ZZ^d$.
-There the the recurrence/transience criterion depends only on $\mathrm{supp} \ Q$ (in their notation).
+The fact that recurrence or transience is determined only by $\mathrm{supp} \{p_k, k \geq 1\}$ and not by the actual distribution $ \{p_k, k \geq 1\}$ can also be compared to \cite[Theorem 1.1]{CometsPopov2007} where the authors study a BRW in random environment on $\ZZ^d$.
+There the recurrence/transience criterion depends only on $\mathrm{supp} \ Q$ (in their notation).

 Clearly, in the strongly recurrent regime we have